-5. Salary differences results
+5. Salary Differences Results

-From the results processed on average salaries in different countries and in different academic positions (see you table 2), emerges of strong significant differences.
+From the results processed on average salaries in different countries and in different academic positions (see Table 2), emerges of strong significant differences.
 This data can not be read without regard to other macro-economic factors and context.
 They will be subject to greater respect in the later stages of our paper.

-Table 2 - Reclassification of the average wages for academic roles in European countries
+Table 2.
+Reclassification of the average wages for academic roles in European countries.